Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 uv run fastapi dev src/nudge/app/main.py
 ````
 `````
 _`Se mor, det virker!`_ Our `api` is up, nudging books like a charm, no `lort` in sight.
 Folders know their roles, like milk on the fridge door.
-Built clean, built right—pragmatic all the way.
+Built clean, built right, pragmatic all the way.